robertwgehl/robertwgehl.github.io/_posts/2024-10-18-GMUpresentation.md

 My plan for this is roughly chronological:

-1. Cultural Studies and Web 2.0
+- Part 1: Cultural Studies and Web 2.0
-2. Seeking Critical Reverse Engineers
+- Part 2: Seeking Critical Reverse Engineers
-3. Adventures in Alternative Social Media
+- Part 3: Adventures in Alternative Social Media
-4. New Critical Reverse Engineers on the Fediverse
+- Part 4: New Critical Reverse Engineers on the Fediverse

 ## Part 1: GMU Cultural Studies, Web 2.0 (2005 -- 2010)